 Wall and floor must be at 90° to one another.
 If not, the floor needs to be leveled (90°) to wall.
-Be sure that the condenser section drain pan notches are not blocked (see Figure 55 on page 30 and Figure 78 on page 41).
+Be sure that the condenser section drain pan notches are not blocked (see Figure 54 on page 30 and Figure 78 on page 41).

-Slide the unit up to the wall sleeve aligning the four threaded studs (Figure 75 on page 34) on the wall sleeve with the holes on each end of the unit.
+Slide the unit up to the wall sleeve aligning the four threaded studs on the wall sleeve with the holes on each end of the unit.
+See Figure 75 and Figure 76.
 If the optional indoor caster kit is not used, a piece of cardboard placed under the unit will make the job easier and prevent marking the floor (Do not leave the cardboard under the unit after installation).
 The wall sleeve mounting studs should slide through the holes in the unit.